JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 henon = DeterministicIteratedMap(henon_rule, u0, p0)
 ```

-`henon` is a `DynamicalSystem`, of the two core structures of the library.
+`henon` is a `DynamicalSystem`, one of the two core structures of the library.
 They can evolved interactively, and queried, using the interface defined by [`DynamicalSystem`](@ref).
 The simplest thing you can do with a `DynamicalSystem` is to get its trajectory:

 ```@example MAIN